videolan/x265/doc/reST/cli.rst

 .. option:: --svt-compressed-ten-bit-format, --no-svt-compressed-ten-bit-format

-    In order to reduce the size of input YUV and to increase channel density, SVT-HEVC accetps inputs in compressed-ten-bit-format.
-The conversion between yuv420p10le and compressed ten bit format is a lossless operation.
+    In order to reduce the size of input YUV and to increase channel density, SVT-HEVC accepts inputs in compressed-ten-bit-format.
+The conversion between yuv420p10le and compressed ten-bit format is a lossless operation.
 For more details about the conversion refer
     `here<https://github.com/intel/SVT-HEVC/blob/master/Docs/SVT-HEVC_Encoder_User_Guide.pdf>'_.